samcoolsam/blockchain-developer-bootcamp-final-project/README.md

 7. Run "truffle migrate"
 8. Run "truffle deploy"
 9. Open project in VS Code, locate web/index.html (right click on it and select "Open with Live Server")
+10. Configure the addresses in Metamask (as mentioned in deployed_addresses.txt) file.
+11. Watch the online video as training exercise to understand the capabilities of the system.
+12. Have fun and play with the locally deployed smart contract.